zzfima/docs.ru-ru/docs/framework/unmanaged-api/metadata/imetadataemit-definenestedtype-method.md

 ms.assetid: 1e994de6-4628-459c-b967-b34be1e9fe4f
 topic_type:
 - apiref
-author: mairaw
-ms.author: mairaw
-ms.openlocfilehash: 7676c83e8b231606896cb6d1224633b4fa15e725
+ms.openlocfilehash: 5d985e22ba77053127610445374b8c13ca6b97f1
-ms.sourcegitcommit: 7f616512044ab7795e32806578e8dc0c6a0e038f
+ms.sourcegitcommit: 9a39f2a06f110c9c7ca54ba216900d038aa14ef3
 ms.translationtype: MT
 ms.contentlocale: ru-RU
-ms.lasthandoff: 07/10/2019
+ms.lasthandoff: 11/23/2019
-ms.locfileid: "67777568"
+ms.locfileid: "74431702"
 ---
 # <a name="imetadataemitdefinenestedtype-method"></a>Метод IMetaDataEmit::DefineNestedType
-Создает подпись метаданных определения типа, возвращает `mdTypeDef` маркеров для этого типа и указывает, что определенный тип является членом типа, который ссылается `tdEncloser` параметра.
+Creates the metadata signature of a type definition, returns an `mdTypeDef` token for that type, and specifies that the defined type is a member of the type referenced by the `tdEncloser` parameter.

 ## <a name="syntax"></a>Синтаксис